 If your Mac isn't running as well as it used to, read about how to speed up a slow Mac here.

-Before you pass on the Mac sanitise the keyboard and mouse, and give the screen a bit of a wipe.
+Before you pass on, or sell your Mac, sanitise the keyboard and mouse, and give the screen a bit of a wipe.
 Here’s how:

 How to clean your Mac keyboard